 Research

-Some of the research mentioned on this page was designed to support my dissertation project for the award of a Master of Science Degree in Information Systems Management from the University of Liverpool.
+The research mentioned here was designed to support my nine month dissertation project which was part of the three year Master of Science Degree in Information Systems Management at the University of Liverpool.

-You can see the details of the experiment by clicking on the links in the following text.
+Since all good experiments should be repeatable, I have provided details of the experimental procedure which you can read about by clicking on the links in the following text.

 ------------------------------------------------

-The Experiment aims to provide data to test the hypothesis that ORM is at least 25% more effective than approaches based on either ER or UML.
-The experiment was managed via this website but the experiment itself was conducted by volunteers with an average of 4.7 years experience in modeling techniques.
+The Experiment aimed to test the hypothesis that Object-Role Modeling is at least 25% more effective than approaches based on either ER or UML.
+The experiment was managed via this website but the people who did the experiment had an average of 4.7 years experience in modeling techniques.

-The experiment has a standard input text of just 331 words which describes some of the functions in an imaginary airline.
-The experimental procedure required each participant to convert the 331 words into a UML "data only" class diagram using one of the three methods described in the briefing packages.
+The experiment uses a standard input text of just 331 words which describes some functions of an imaginary airline.
+The experimental procedure requires each participant to convert the 331 words into a UML "data only" class diagram using one of the three methods described in the briefing packages.

 UML briefing package: This package is for people who have UML skills.
 This procedure asks that you use the "standard UML approach" defined at